kimh/clojure-by-example/source/index.md

 ## Remove element

 How to remove a value from a list?
 You can't really remove a value from list in Clojure.
 That's not what list is supposed to do.
-If you are writing a program that needs to remove from collection, you should use other type of collection such as `Set`.
+If you are writing a program that needs to remove items from collection, you should use other type of collection such as vectors or sets.

 # Vectors

-You can think of `Vector` as efficient version of `List`.
-It's more practical data storage of multiple values than `List`.
+You can think of vectors as efficient and useful version of lists.
+It's more practical data storage of multiple values than lists.

 ## Literal